YosysHQ/yosys/docs/source/using_yosys/pyosys.rst

    :language: python

-To verify that you did everything correctly, it is prudent to call ``.check()`` on the module you're manipulating as follows:
+To verify that you did everything correctly, it is prudent to call ``.check()`` on the module you're manipulating as follows after you're done with a set of
+changes:

 .. literalinclude:: /code_examples/pyosys/simple_database.py
    :start-after: run check